-2 Industry-level Evidence
+3 Industry-level Evidence

-This section examines the empirical relation between automation and industry concentration for two-digit level industries.
+This section examines the empirical relation between automation and industry concentration for U.S. manufacturing industries.
 We first present evidence that automation (measured by robot density) positively correlates with industry concentration.
 The correlations of robot density with sales concentration are statistically significant and economically important, whereas the correlations with employment concentration are small and insignificant.
-We then present evidence that automation has significant causal effects on sales concentration, but it has no such effects on employment concentration.
+We then present causal evidence demonstrating that automation has significant impacts on sales concentration, but it has no such effects on employment concentration.

-2.1 Data and measurement
+3.1 Data and measurement